-It was great to meet the FDisrupters girls and Debbie Edwards who started this program to make an impact on 10 girls' lives.
+It was great to meet the FDisruptors girls and Debbie Edwards who started this program to make an impact on 10 girls' lives.
 Upon asking them why they joined her 4 month pilot program, they said they wanted to find out how they can learn about technology and where it could take them in the future.
-FDisrupters certainly does that with Debbie's guidance, support and leadership.
+FDisruptors certainly does that with Debbie's guidance, support and leadership.

-It was fantastic to be part of FDisrupters because we were given the opportunity to teach and pass on our knowledge to young girls and make an impact on their lives.
+It was fantastic to be part of FDisruptors because we were given the opportunity to teach and pass on our knowledge to young girls and make an impact on their lives.

 We'd like to thank the Awesome Liverpool Fund which allowed local creative projects like ours get off the ground and bring joy to the people of Liverpool.

-We learnt that collaboration with 3 partners made this possible for 10 young girls; 2 start-ups and a local fund; FDisrupters who had the vision and idea, Women of Wearables who are aligned with FDisrupter's vision and could deliver the outcomes and Awesome Liverpool who believed in us to provide the funding.
+We learnt that collaboration with 3 partners made this possible for 10 young girls; 2 start-ups and a local fund; FDisruptors who had the vision and idea, Women of Wearables who are aligned with FDisruptor's vision and could deliver the outcomes and Awesome Liverpool who believed in us to provide the funding.